NicPWNs/GitHub-Discord-Bot/README.md

 ## Getting Started

-First, [click here](https://discord.com/api/oauth2/authorize?client_id=1096576031093174334&permissions=536870912&scope=bot) to add the bot to your Discord server.
-Once added, use the commands below in a text channel to subscribe to specific GitHub events.
+First, [add the bot](https://discord.com/api/oauth2/authorize?client_id=1096576031093174334&permissions=536870912&scope=bot) to your Discord server.
+Use the commands below in a text channel to subscribe to specific GitHub events.

 ## Commands